-Stephan A. LeClainche is Of Counsel at Cohen Milstein, and head of the firm’s Medical Malpractice group.
+Stephan A. LeClainche, Of Counsel at Cohen Milstein, is a member of the firm’s Complex Tort Litigation practice group and head of the Medical Malpractice team.
 In his role, Mr. LeClainche represents victims and the families of victims of all types of medical negligence.
 His practice specializes in medical malpractice, but also includes medical device litigation, automobile negligence, sexual abuse and other serious injury and wrongful death cases.

 Mr. LeClainche is an experienced trial attorney, whose recent admission to the prestigious American College of Trial Lawyers attests to his reputation among peers as an outstanding trial lawyer.
 He understands, however, that legal skill in a courtroom is only a part of the qualifications that a good attorney brings to the practice in representing the victims of negligence.
 Equally important is the empathy an attorney must possess in counseling and guiding these victims and their families.
 The best attorneys are advisers and advocates, compassionate yet aggressive—a partner to clients, making them part of the team.
 These are traits that Mr. LeClainche brings to each of his cases.